pagocs/esp32-rflinkmqttgateway/readme.md

 * Select the USB port
 * Setup the board type to WEMOS Lolin32 and partiton scheme could be default.
 * Setup the upload speed based on your experience but you can use 921600 bravely
-* Setup the connection parameters in the rflinkgateway.ino source file
+* Setup the connection parameters in the yoursettings.h source file
     * WIFI
         * MY_WIFI_AP "ap"
         * MY_WIFI_PSW "password"